KoBeWi/Metroidvania-System/README.md

 #### RR
 ![](Media/ThemeRR.png)

 Inspired by Rabi-Ribi.
 Unlike other themes, cell borders are colored.
 Has many symbols, including various collectibles.
 Notably, the collectible symbols are displayed only when a collectible is acquired.
 Player locations is a rounded square with smoothed blinking.
-Unexplored rooms display everything normally.
+Mapped rooms display everything normally.
 #### VoF
 ![](Media/ThemeVoF.png)

 Inspired by Voice of Flowers (which is created by me).
 In fact it uses some of the old sprites from the game.
 Square cells with visible separators and a texture for empty space.
 Has a bunch of various symbols of mixed quality and an extra border style for abyss.
 No symbols for collectibles.
 Player location is a rotating head.
-Unexplored rooms don't display anything, just cell color without any borders.
+Mapped rooms don't display anything, just cell color without any borders.
 #### Zeric
 ![](Media/ThemeZeric.png)

 Inspired by map guides made by user Zeric ([Example](https://gamefaqs.gamespot.com/gba/589456-castlevania-aria-of-sorrow/map/772-castle-map)).
 The only theme that uses all possible corner styles for shared borders.
 Has a few non-collectible symbols and extra border styles.
-Player locations is a symbol, unexplored rooms display everything.
+Player locations is a symbol, mapped rooms display everything.

 ## Sample project